 As an HTA Designated Individual you feel the responsibilities and challenges for compliance with the Human Tissue Act every day.
 You not only have an ethical and moral duty to comply but also a legal one.
-When an external HTA inspection nears, the question of whether you are HTA compliant may put you under even more pressure.
+As an external HTA inspection nears, the question of whether you are HTA compliant may only increase your feelings of pressure.
 Especially if you do not have the required information readily available but instead rely on your researchers’ memories and notes.

-In addition, you may have a team of Persons Designate who provide you with information for a Human Tissue Authority audit.
-However, without a standardised way of managing this information, you can take hours manipulating it into a usable format.
+You may have a team of Persons Designate who provide you with information for a Human Tissue Authority audit.
+However, without a standardised way of managing this information, it can take hours to manipulate into a usable format.

-- If you did not have to chase and pull together information prior to an audit how much time would you save ?
+How much time would you save if you did not have to chase and pull together information prior to an audit?
 How much money would you save?

-- What else would you be working on if you were not spending time doing this administrative work?
-Would this benefit your organisation in terms of your reputation, achievements and services offered as well as financially?
+What else would you be working on if you were not spending time doing this administrative work?
+How much would this benefit your organisation in terms of your reputation, achievements and services offered as well as financially?

 As HTA Designated Individuals and Licence Holders a Laboratory Sample Information Management System can offer you many benefits including: